solana-labs/solana/bench-exchange/README.md

 }
 ```

-## Trade requests
+## Order Requests

 When an investor decides to exchange a token of one type for another, they
-submit a transaction to the Solana Blockchain containing a trade request, which,
+submit a transaction to the Solana Blockchain containing an order request, which,
-if successful, is turned into a trade order.
-Trade orders do not expire but are
+if successful, is turned into an order.  orders do not expire but are
-cancellable. <!-- Trade orders should have a timestamp to enable trade
+cancellable. <!-- orders should have a timestamp to enable trade
-expiration -->  When a trade order is created, tokens are deducted from a token
+expiration -->  When an order is created, tokens are deducted from a token
-account and the trade order acts as an escrow.
+account and the order acts as an escrow.
 The tokens are held until the
-trade order is fulfilled or canceled.
+order is fulfilled or canceled.
 If the direction is `To`, then the number
 of `tokens` are deducted from the primary account, if `From` then `tokens`
-multiplied by `price` are deducted from the secondary account.
-Trade orders are
+multiplied by `price` are deducted from the secondary account.  orders are
 no longer valid when the number of `tokens` goes to zero, at which point they
-can no longer be used. <!-- Could support refilling trade orders, so trade order
+can no longer be used. <!-- Could support refilling orders, so order
 accounts are refilled rather than accumulating -->

 ```rust